Group Threat, Political Extremity, and Collective Dynamics in Online Discussions: Introduction

-Another factor related to inequality of influence in a group is \emph{political extremity} of a collective.
-Both radical right- and radical left-leaning political extremists have been linked to a heightened deference to authorities compared to more moderate political ideologies \cite{altemeyer1996authoritarian,shils1954authoritarianism}.
+\textbf{Political extremity and inequality of attention.} Another factor that could be related to inequality of attention to other group members is \emph{political extremity} of a collective.
+Both radical right- and radical left-leaning political extremists have been linked to heightened deference to authorities compared to more moderate political ideologies \cite{altemeyer1996authoritarian,shils1954authoritarianism}.
 The propensity towards authoritarianism has traditionally been linked to right-wing ideology and operationalized in terms of ideological commitment to tradition, authority, and social convention against threats of change, protest, and political rebellion \cite{adorno1950theauthoritarian,altemeyer1998other, jost2003political}.
-However, members of left-wing groups, especially those who label themselves as communist, can also show authoritarian traits \cite{de2011left}.
-While overtly the extreme right- and left-wing groups differ in significant ways, such as in their attitudes towards the existing social order vs. liberation of oppressed groups, they also show important similarities, including estrangement from the government, intolerance of ambiguity, intolerance towards political opponents, attraction to totalitarian measures and tactics, intolerance of human frailty, and paranoid tendencies - including a belief in conspiracy and feelings of persecution \cite{mcclosky1985similarities,stone1980myth}.

-Consequently, we hypothesize that networks of commenters on news sites advocating more radical political beliefs (both left-oriented ones, such as Mother Jones and The Atlantic, and the right-oriented ones, such as Breitbart; \cite{adfontes, allsides,biasly, mediabiascheck}), which likely include commenters with similar levels and directions of political extremity, will be characterized by a larger inequality of influence than the commenter networks on the more centrist news sites (such as The Hill).
+However, members of left-oriented groups, especially those who label themselves as communist, can also show authoritarian traits \cite{de2011left}.
+While overtly the extreme right- and left-oriented groups differ in significant ways, such as in their attitudes towards the existing social order vs. liberation of oppressed groups, they also show important similarities, including estrangement from the government, intolerance of ambiguity, intolerance towards political opponents, attraction to totalitarian measures and tactics, intolerance of human frailty, and paranoid tendencies - including a belief in conspiracy and feelings of persecution \cite{mcclosky1985similarities,stone1980myth}.
+Consequently, we hypothesize that networks of commenters on news sites advocating more radical political beliefs (both left-oriented ones, such as Mother Jones and The Atlantic, and the right-oriented ones, such as Breitbart; \cite{adfontes, allsides,biasly, mediabiascheck}), which likely include commenters with similar levels and directions of political extremity, will be characterized by a larger inequality of attention than the commenter networks on the more centrist news sites (such as The Hill).